 - Appendix C: Mammograms: Finding hidden breast cancer

 - Appendix D: American Cancer Society support services for people facing cancer

 Benign breast conditions: Not all lumps are cancer

-If you find changes or something unusual in one of your breasts, it’s important to see a doctor or nurse as soon as possible.
+If you find changes or something unusual in one of your breasts, it’s important to see a health care provider as soon as possible.
 But keep in mind that most breast changes are not cancer.
-Just because your doctor wants you to have a biopsy does not mean you have breast cancer.
-(A biopsy (by-op-see) is when a piece of tissue is taken out and looked at under a microscope.)
+Just because your provider wants you to have a biopsy does not mean you have breast cancer.
+(A biopsy (BY-op-see) is when a piece of tissue is taken out and looked at under a microscope.)
 In fact, most biopsy results are not cancer.
 But the only way to know for sure is to take out and test tissue from the suspicious area of the breast.
 (See “Appendix A” for more information on breast cancer.)